iozsaygi/iozsaygi.github.io/_posts/2024-07-18-implementing-quadtree-data-structure-in-Unity.md

 ![Quadrants](https://raw.githubusercontent.com/iozsaygi/iozsaygi.github.io/main/assets/imgs/iaqiue/quadrants.png)

 Here's a quick list to overview general properties of quadtrees:
-* They divide space into four equal regions
+* They divide space into four equal regions.
-* They can decrease the search/query space and optimize performance drastically
+* They can decrease the search/query space and optimize performance drastically.
-* Each quadrant will subdivide upon reaching the data capacity
+* Each quadrant will subdivide upon reaching the data capacity.
-* Whole data structure built with recursive operations
+* Whole data structure built with recursive operations.

 Now, let's see how we can implement quadtree in C#.
 Also, we will be using the Unity engine to visualize and debug our implementation.